Traian Băsescu: Foreign policy

 In July 2006, Băsescu voiced concern over the 2006 Lebanon War.
 Băsescu said in a press conference that: "We recognize Israel’s right to security but it has generated a humanitarian crisis".

 Băsescu has been vocal in calling for a regional approach to security in the Black Sea basin, which he noted remained susceptible to trans-border security threats such as drug and human trafficking.
 Băsescu alleged "that Russia might have been involved in his suspension," citing his pro-Western foreign policy as a reason.

 Băsescu has tried to improve Romania's relations with Moldova.
 Furthermore, he has expressed his belief several times in the future unification of the two countries, either politically or in the framework of the European Union.
 His attitude has brought some practical success, but also led to an increase in anti-Romanian rhetoric from the Communist government of Moldova, under Vladimir Voronin.
 A divisive issue that remains to this day is the opening of two Romanian consulates outside the capital of Moldova, as well as 900,000 Moldovans applying for Romanian citizenship.
 In both cases, Băsescu strongly supported moves to strengthen relations with Moldova, while the Moldovan Communist leadership sought to cool Băsescu's enthusiasm.

-In June 2016, Moldovan President Nicolae Timofti signed a decree granting Băsescu and his wife Maria citizenship.
-The following January, Timofti's successor Igor Dodon signed a decree annulling this withdrawing Băsescu's citizenship.
+In June 2016, Moldovan president Nicolae Timofti signed a decree granting Băsescu and his wife Maria citizenship.
+The following January, Timofti's successor Igor Dodon signed a decree that withdrawed Băsescu's citizenship.

 Băsescu stated that Romania regards Kosovo as an integral part of Serbia, as an outcome of the Kosovo status process, and that Romania will not recognize any unilateral declaration of independence by Kosovo.

 Romania formally terminated its mission in Iraq on 4 June 2009, and pulled out its troops.
 On 23 July the last Romanian soldiers left Iraq.
 Three Romanian soldiers had been killed during the mission, and at least eight were wounded.